 If you want some free heat this winter, use Mother Nature as an aid.
 By simply opening your curtains to let some sunshine in, you can dramatically reduce your heating needs during daylight hours.
 As the sunlight comes in, it’ll heat the interior surfaces in your home.
 And much like a heated tile floor, this allows for ambient heating.

 On especially warm days, you can open some windows to allow the warm breezes to keep your home comfortable.
 Then, on colder days when it’s cloudy outside, you can keep your curtains shut.
 Keeping them shuts helps prevent the heat that’s inside from escaping.

 A ductless mini-split system provides an ideal solution for a smaller home or a room that doesn’t warm up as fast as the rest of your home.
 Rather than being designed to heat an entire home, a ductless system only heats one room.
 The good news is a ductless system from The Cooling Company is really good at this task.

-Since a ductless system provides direct heat, you can typically run it less often than a central system.
-Plus, a ductless system is quick and easy to install, meaning that you don’t have to worry about a major interruption to your daily routine in order to gain comfort and efficiency.
+A ductless system provides direct heat.
+So you can typically run it less often than a central system.
+Plus, a ductless system is quick and easy to install.
+Therefore, you don’t have to worry about a major interruption to your daily routine in order to gain comfort and efficiency.

 Trap the Heat That Exists

 Once your furnace has done the hard work of heating the air in your home, you want to make sure the heat doesn’t escape.
 So keep your window and door frames properly sealed with caulk.
 And install extra insulation in your home’s attic if the current insulation is lacking.